phaynes/markdown-processing/README.md

 # Automating the Preparation of Publication Research Papers

 ## TLDR

-Through an integrated set of automation technologies, this project aims to reduce the preparation time of publication-grade, high-distinction-level research papers by 25-50%.
-The technologies developed to achieve this include:
+This project aims to reduce the preparation time of publication-grade, high-distinction-level research papers by 25-50% through an integrated set of automation technologies.
+The technologies developed for this purpose include:

-1. Submission generation from markdown text that includes full APAv7 referencing & style requirements.
+1. Submission generation from markdown text that includes full APAv7 referencing and style requirements.
-2. Highly customisable proof, review, and commenting on documents using multiple AI's either directly within an IDE (Zed), from command line, or as part of a CI/CD process.
-Larger changes are controled through git.
+2. Highly customisable proofing, reviewing, and commenting on documents using multiple AIs, either directly within an IDE (Zed), from the command line, or as part of a CI/CD process.
+Larger changes are controlled through git.
-3. Manage collected reference using an AI summarisation, and search.
+3. Managing collected references using AI summarisation and search.
-4. Securely collaborate in real time with other team members using Zed, and mesh networking.
+4. Securely collaborating in real-time with other team members using Zed and mesh networking.
 5. APAv7 styled markdown document viewers.

 Data is managed using either public or private git repositories.

 ## Introduction

-Preparation of high-quality research papers is complex, but the nature of this complexity is of two kinds, being the:
+The preparation of high-quality research papers is complex, involving two kinds of difficulty:

-1. **Inherent difficulty** of subject being studied, key ideas, its nuances, and issues; and
+1. **Inherent difficulty:** The subject being studied, including its key ideas, nuances, and issues.
-2. **Accidental difficulty** surrounding the size of a literature, understanding overall issues of the field, to then allow synthesis so research questions may be practically answered, then preparing a paper to a high written standard, with completely accurate referencing against required academic standards such as APAv7, and doing so in a timely way.
-For those coming from technical field, this is often particularly difficult.
+2. **Accidental difficulty:** The extensive literature, understanding the overall issues in the field, synthesising information to answer research questions, preparing a paper to high standards, ensuring completely accurate referencing according to academic standards like APAv7, and doing this in a timely manner.
+This process is often particularly challenging for individuals from technical fields.

-By taking advantage of emerging technologies, this site aims to foster the development and distribution of automated methods to prepare research papers, without the accidental complexity typically associated with research paper preparation.
-In this way researchers are freed to spend the time available for a given topic actually on the subject of interest, or alternatively presenting insights gathered with the greatest level of clarity possible, without the time drain typically associated with preparing publication grade materials.
+By leveraging emerging technologies, this site aims to foster the development and distribution of automated methods for preparing research papers, thus alleviating the accidental complexities typically associated with this process.
+Researchers can then focus their available time on the subject of interest or present insights with the greatest clarity, without the time drain usually associated with preparing publication-grade materials.

-In stating the above, the topic of preparing is itself a new field where the author also has plenty to learn - so feed back
+Acknowledging that the topic of preparation itself is a new field, the author welcomes feedback.

 ## The Approach

+[Content Section Under Development]

 ## Technologies

+[Content Section Under Development]

-## Currently Tool Set
+## Current Tool Set

-AI automated proofing and review
+AI automated proofing and reviewing.

 ## Tool Set in Preparation

+[Content Section Under Development]